vaarn/vaarn.github.io/regions/the-interior.md

 5. Travel routes that connect two even-numbered locations, or an odd and an even-numbered location, are (relatively) safe.
 Travel routes between two odd-numbered locations, however, have a hazard associated with them.
 Consult the table below for inspiration.
 6. Now that the broad shape of the region has been created, return to each location and use the tables provided in this zine to generate more specific details about each one.
 Write down your ideas for each location inside the circles.
 You are not obliged to abide by the results of the tables if they don’t fit your concept for the region.
 7. If you need more details about the region as a whole, roll on the Landscape Type table below to get an idea of the general terrain.
 You can also roll to find out the origin of the region’s name.
-8. Build a region-specific encounter table using the bestiary in these zines.
-There are more Vaarnish monsters in VOV #1, as well as a sample encounter table.
+8. Build a region-specific encounter table using the <a href="#/bestiary">bestiary</a>.
+There sample encounter table in VOV #1 if you need inspiration.
 The character of the region you have generated should inform the encounters you seed it with.
 A region that contains the ruins of a synth factory will likely have malfunctioning synths lurking around, whereas a region with lots of settlements may have an abundance of trading caravans.
 9. Last but by no means least, think of a few NPCs who might be found in the region, and what they might want from the party.
 Use the [Story Seeds](regions/the-interior.md?id=story-seeds) table if you are stuck.

 <table>